-For binary task, the preds is probability of positive class (or margin in case of specified fobj).
 For multi-class task, the preds is group by class\id first, then group by row\id.
 If you want to get i-th row preds in j-th class, the access way is preds[j \ num\data + i].
 To ignore the default metric corresponding to the used objective, set the metric parameter to the string "None" in params.

-- init\model (string, Booster or None, optional (default=None)) Filename of LightGBM model or Booster instance used for continue training. - feature\name (list of strings or 'auto', optional (default="auto")) Feature names.
-If 'auto' and data is pandas DataFrame, data columns names are used. - categorical\feature (list of strings or int, or 'auto', optional (default="auto")) Categorical features.
+- init\model (str, pathlib.Path, Booster or None, optional (default=None)) Filename of LightGBM model or Booster instance used for continue training. - feature\name (list of str, or 'auto', optional (default="auto")) Feature names.
+If 'auto' and data is pandas DataFrame, data columns names are used. - categorical\feature (list of str or int, or 'auto', optional (default="auto")) Categorical features.
 If list of int, interpreted as indices.
-If list of strings, interpreted as feature names (need to specify feature\name as well).
+If list of str, interpreted as feature names (need to specify feature\name as well).
 If 'auto' and data is pandas DataFrame, pandas unordered categorical columns are used.
 All values in categorical features should be less than int32 max value (2147483647).

 Large values could be memory consuming.
 Consider using consecutive integers starting from zero.
 All negative values in categorical features will be treated as missing values.
-The output cannot be monotonically constrained with respect to a categorical feature. - early\stopping\rounds (int or None, optional (default=None))
+The output cannot be monotonically constrained with respect to a categorical feature.

-Activates early stopping.
+- early\stopping\rounds (int or None, optional (default=None)) Activates early stopping.
 The model will train until the validation score stops improving.
 Validation score needs to improve at least every early\stopping\rounds round(s) to continue training.
 Requires at least one validation data and one metric.
 If there's more than one, will check all of them.
 But the training data is ignored anyway.
 To check only the first metric, set the first\metric\only parameter to True in params.
-The index of iteration that has the best performance will be saved in the best\iteration field if early stopping logic is enabled by setting early\stopping\rounds. - evals\result (dict or None, optional (default=None)) This dictionary used to store all evaluation results of all the items in valid\sets.
+The index of iteration that has the best performance will be saved in the best\iteration field if early stopping logic is enabled by setting early\stopping\rounds. - evals\result (dict or None, optional (default=None)) Dictionary used to store all evaluation results of all the items in valid\sets.
+This should be initialized outside of your call to train() and should be empty.
+Any initial contents of the dictionary will be deleted.